 The following section outlines sub-objectives and field studies necessary to continue working towards meeting these general objectives in FY 83.
 Specific techniques to be employed in the sampling procedure are outlined in the FY 82 draft of this procedure manual and this addendum.
 It is anticipated that the following sub-objectives can be accomplished during FY 83 through an integrated ADF&G, R&M, and AEIDC program.
-These sub-objectives are:
+These sub-objectives include:

-- 1. Quantify the degree of influence various mainstem streamflows have on selected spawning habitats downstream of Talkeetna during the open water and ice covered seasons. - 2.
-Quantify the degree of influence various mainstem streamflows have on the availability of spawning, incubation, rearing, and passage habitat in selected side slough habitats in the Talkeetna to Devil Canyon reach of the Susitna River. - 3.
-Monitor the thermal regimes of the mainstem river, side channels and sloughs upstream of Talkeetna to determine whether or not there is a direct relationship between mainstem surface and intragravel water temperatures, or between mainstem surface water temperatures and the surface or intergravel water temperatures in the side channels and slough areas; - 4.
-Identify the ranges of point specific hydraulic and water quality parameters of spawning habitats used by adult anadromous fish populations. - 5.
-Identify and characterize the seasonal habitats utilized by the fisheries resources within the boundaries of the proposed impoundments. - 6.
+- Determine the influence that various mainstem streamflows have on selected mainstem spawning and incubating habitats between Cook Inlet and Devil Canyon during the open water and ice covered seasons; - 2.
+Determine the influence that various mainstem streamflows have on the availability of spawning, incubation, rearing, and passage habitat in selected side slough habitats in the Talkeetna to Devil Canyon reach of the Susitna River; - 3.
+Identify the ranges of point specific hydraulic and water quality parameters of spawning habitats used by adult anadromous fish populations; - 4.
+Monitor the thermal regimes of the mainstem river, side channels and sloughs upstream of Talkeetna to define possible relationships between mainstem surface and intragravel water temperatures, or between mainstem surface water temperatures and the surface or intergravel water temperatures in the side channels and slough areas; - 5.
+Identify and characterize the seasonal habitats utilized by the fish species present within the boundaries of the proposed impoundments; - 6.
 Provide technical support to RJ habitat related studies.

-The AH spawning habitat evaluations that will be undertaken on the Susitna River during the FY 83 open water season between Cook Inlet and the Chulitna/Susitna River confluence will principally focus on the river segment between Kashwitna landing and Talkeetna.
+The AH spawning habitat evaluations that will be undertaken on the Susitna River during the FY 83 open water field season between Cook Inlet and the Devil Canyon will principally focus on the river reach between Talkeetna and Devil Canyon.